Travel Costa Mesa Blog

 Got a golfer dad?
 The Costa Mesa Country Club includes two municipal courses, Mesa Linda and Los Lagos.
 Both offer just the right amount of difficulty—Los Lagos with gentle, rolling fairways and Mesa Linda with doglegs and smaller sloping greens.

-Tip: If you’re looking to level up your gift game, stop by Quiet Golf on Randolph.
+Tip: If you’re looking to level up your gift game, stop by Quiet Golf.
 Their refined, minimalist gear and apparel will have Dad looking sharp on and off the course.

 Jack Henry Studios

 Wellness and self-care are for everyone, Dad included.
-Hook him up with a fresh cut, skincare, or wellness session at Jack Henry Studios.
-The studio stands out for their use of pure, organic, and sustainably harvested ingredients in all haircare and skincare services.
+Book him up with a fresh cut, skincare, or wellness session at Jack Henry Studios.
+Consider it a well-earned upgrade to his grooming game.

 Golden Crown Barber Shop

 Maybe he’s a little more old-school and shrinks away at the word wellness.
-Hit up OC cult-favorite barbershop, Golden Grown, at their newest location in Costa Mesa for a hot towel shave and a fresh look that he’ll like enough to tell his buddies about at the next poker night.
+Try OC cult-favorite barbershop, Golden Grown, at their newest location in Costa Mesa for a hot towel shave and a fresh look he’ll like enough to tell his buddies about at the next poker night.

 Slashers Axe Throwing & Ales